(And Why You Need to See a Doctor About Low Testosterone)

 Do Over-the-Counter Testosterone Supplements Actually Work?

 You’ll read a lot of claims in the marketing for over-the-counter products that claim to boost testosterone.
 Many such products claim that they deliver vitamins, minerals and other ingredients that encourage your body to produce testosterone naturally.
-However, you must remember that the FDA does not inspect or regulate this type of over-the-counter product, so you have no reassurance that the claims being made are legitimate.
+However, it’s crucial to remember that this type of over-the-counter product is not inspected or regulated, so there’s no guarantee that the claims made are legitimate.

 Fortunately, several scientific studies have gone into investigating these claims, including a notable 2019 study from the University of Southern California.
 This study shows that while 90% of these supplements claimed to boost testosterone, only 24.8% of them actually could provide data to support their claims.
 And some supplements provided data that provided their claims were false: 10.1% of “testosterone boosters” actually resulted in a decrease in testosterone levels, and 18.3% resulted in no change in testosterone levels.

 The bottom line: more than 75% of the men shelling out cash for these purported “testosterone booster” supplements were wasting their money.
 And, in some cases, they were actually purchasing supplements that contained ingredients in dangerous levels.
-In particular, many supplements contained far more zinc, magnesium and vitamins B12, B6, B5 and B3 than the FDA recommends, sometimes in dangerously high doses.
+In particular, many supplements contained significantly higher amounts of zinc, magnesium, and vitamins B12, B6, B5, and B3 than recommended by regulatory guidelines, sometimes in dangerously high doses.

 In some cases, even when over-the-counter supplements do technically raise testosterone levels, they aren’t very effective.
 They may raise a man’s testosterone level by about 20%, but not enough to get his testosterone levels back into the normal range.
 In addition, these products typically don’t show the positive side effects of testosterone replacement therapy, with little effect on muscle mass, mood or energy levels.